Steamycode/Asteroid-Shooter/README.md

 ### 1.1 What is the Application?

-**Asteroid Shooter** is a classic Atari "Asteroids" inspired video game where the player controls a spaceship and destroys asteroids.
+**Asteroid Shooter** is an Atari "Asteroids" inspired video game where the player controls a spaceship and destroys asteroids.

 ### 1.2 How to Run the Program